craigbaird/Recipe-Generator/README.md

 [X] Pre-populate dropdown from DB

-[ ] Send list of ingredients to API
+[X] Send list of ingredients to API

+[X] Display Recipe Info to DOM

-[ ] Build Find By Ingredients feature - 16hrs
+[X] Build Find By Ingredients feature - 16hrs

 [ ] Build Recipe Results feature to display info from the API. - 8hrs